citp/privacy-policy-historical/s/se/ses/sescoops.com.md

-> *The following text is extracted and transformed from the sescoops.com privacy policy that was archived on 2017-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170611164529id_/http%3A//www.sescoops.com/site-info/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the sescoops.com privacy policy that was archived on 2017-12-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171211105207id_/http%3A//www.sescoops.com/site-info/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - SEScoops Wrestling News
+# Privacy Policy - SEScoops

 SEScoops.com has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses the information gathering and dissemination practices for this Web site: